 - Subject name – sentence describing progress – Grade (number or letter), much like a government school report card

-- A paragraph on each subject in the box on the DOEECD form (especially if you don’t award grades)
+- A paragraph on each subject in the box on the DEECD form (especially if you don’t award grades)

-- A blank doc with a paragraph on each subject
+- A doc (Google or Word) with a paragraph on each subject

-- A blank doc with the past year’s progress written in the form of a letter to your child
+- A blank doc (Google or Word) with the past year’s progress written in the form of a letter to your child

 Submitting Your Homeschool Report

 Once you’ve completed your report, submit it by mail or secure online form.
-They no longer take reports via email.
+The DEECD no longer takes reports via email.

 Snail mail address: